 Fundamental to the Journey's success has been the formation of productive partnerships.
 Through the National Heritage Areas Program the National Park Service has provided guidance, organizational support, and critical funding to the Journey, which, in turn, has allowed the organization to create a substantial partnership network among its heritage area communities.
 This network enables regional collaboration across four states and more than a dozen counties.
-Partners view the Journey as a kind of connective tissue, capable of facilitating larger conversations around regional heritage, and, as a result, encouraging more collaborations and connections between individual sites, organizations, and actives.
-While tourism, conservation, and education have always been the Journey's primary activity areas, in recent years the organization has pivoted to focus more acutely on education.
-In 2018 the Journey launched the National History Academy, a multi-week residential summer program for high school students that uses the JTHGNHA as an outdoor classroom.
-The program has brought young, enthusiastic learners from across the country to the region, enabled the Journey to connect with partners in meaningful ways through site visits and educational collaborations, and provided new sources of funding.
+Partners view the Journey as a kind of connective tissue, capable of facilitating larger conversations around regional heritage, and, as a result, encouraging more collaborations and connections between individual sites, organizations, and activities.
+However, both the Journey and NPS representatives expressed frustrations that the NPS does not have structures in place to cultivate robust and sustained partnerships between individual park unit staff and leadership about the NHA program.

+While tourism, conservation, and education have always been the Journey's primary activities, recently the organization has focused more acutely on education (an area in which Journey leadership felt the region was lacking).
+In 2018 the Journey launched the National History Academy, a multiweek residential summer program for high school students that uses the JTHG NHA as an outdoor classroom.
+The program has brought young learners from across the country to the region, enabled the Journey to connect with partners in meaningful ways through site visits and educational collaborations, and provided new sources of funding; it is the NHA's sustainability plan.